charleshs/DevKit/README.md

 # DevKit

-A description of this package.
+A package to facilitate iOS development.